R Praggnanandhaa

-Chess career
+Rameshbabu Praggnanandhaa (born 10 August 2005) is an Indian chess grandmaster.
+A chess prodigy, he placed second in the 2023 Chess World Cup, and is the only Indian to have won the Tata Steel Chess Tournament after Viswanathan Anand.
+He was also part of the Indian team that won the silver medal at the 2022 Asian Games in the men's team competition, and the gold medal in the open section at the 45th Chess Olympiad in 2024.
+In June 2025, he signed with esports club Team Liquid.

+Early and personal life

+Praggnanandhaa was born to a Tamil-speaking family in Chennai, Tamil Nadu, on 10 August 2005.
+His father, Rameshbabu, works as a branch manager at TNSC Bank, and his mother, Nagalakshmi, is a homemaker who often accompanies Praggnanandhaa when he travels for tournaments.

+Praggnanandhaa and his elder sister Vaishali are the first brother and sister to earn grandmaster titles, with Praggnanandhaa doing so in 2018 and his sister doing so in 2023.
+They are also the first brother and sister to qualify for the Candidates Tournament.

+Aside from chess, Praggnanandhaa enjoys playing table tennis and watching cricket in his spare time.

+Career

+20132017

-Praggnanandhaa won the World Youth Chess Championship Under-8 title in 2013, earning him the title of FIDE Master at the age of 7.
-He won the Under-10 title in 2015.
+Praggnanandhaa won the World Youth Chess Championship Under-8 title in 2013, earning him the title of FIDE Master.
+He won the under-10 title in 2015.

 In 2016, Praggnanandhaa became the youngest international master in history, at the age of 10 years, 10 months, and 19 days.
 He achieved his first grandmaster norm at the World Junior Chess Championship in November 2017, finishing fourth with 8 points.

+2018

 He gained his second norm at the Heraklion Fischer Memorial GM norm tournament in Greece on 17 April 2018.
-On 23 June 2018 he achieved his third and final norm at the Gredine Open in Urtijëi, Italy, by defeating Luca Moroni in the eighth round to become, at the age of 12 years, 10 months and 13 days, the then second-youngest person ever to achieve the rank of grandmaster (Sergee Karjakin attained the title at 12 years and 7 months).
-He is the fifth-youngest person ever to achieve the title of Grandmaster (GM), behind Abhimanyu Mishra, Sergey Karjakin, Gukesh D, and Javokhir Sindarov.
+On 23 June 2018 he achieved his third and final norm at the Gredine Open in Urtijëi, Italy, by defeating Luca Moroni in the eighth round to become, at the age of 12 years, 10 months and 13 days, the then second-youngest person ever to achieve the rank of grandmaster (Sergey Karjakin attained the title at 12 years and 7 months).
+He is the sixth-youngest person ever to achieve the title of Grandmaster (GM), behind Abhimanyu Mishra, Karjakin, Gukesh Dommaraju, Yağız Kaan Erdoğmuş, and Javokhir Sindarov.

 In 2018, Praggnanandhaa was invited to the Magistral de León Masters in Spain for a four-game rapid match against Wesley So.
 He defeated So in game one, and after three games the score was tied at 1½–1½.
 In the last game, So defeated Praggnanandhaa, winning the match 2½–1½.

 In January 2018, Praggnanandhaa tied for third place with GM Alder Escobar Forero and IM Denys Shmelov in the Charlotte Chess Center's Winter 2018 GM Norm Invitational held in Charlotte, North Carolina, with a score of 5.0/9.